gajus/brick/README.md

 ## About Brick

 > Brick is not a template engine that would lex/parse template as a string (think Twig).
-If you are using one, you must have a good reason (such as cross-platform template processing).
 >
 > Some of you might remember Chad Minick's article "[Simple PHP Template Engine](http://chadminick.com/articles/simple-php-template-engine.html)" (2009; Has it been that long?).
 I have been using a variation of an abstraction following the principles outlined in Chad's article for a long time.
 Brick is the final of the gang.
 I am happy with the API, I am happy with the inheritance rules, scope definition; it is perfect!
 >